FCanfran/ATM-DP/README.md

 This repository contains an implementation of the Continuous Query Engine for the detection of Anomalous ATM transactions.
 This is a project done as part of my master's thesis at UPC (Universitat Politècnica de Catalunya), Barcelona, Spain.

 The repository also contains a synthetic bank graph database generator, which includes a customizable synthetic transaction stream generator.
-Full detail description is given in the `report.pdf`, which is
+Full detail description is given in the master's thesis document `report.pdf`.

+The contents of this repository are:

 - `gdb`: graph database generator.
 It contains a synthetic bank dataset generation tool based on the [Wisabi Bank Dataset](https://www.kaggle.com/datasets/obinnaiheanachor/wisabi-bank-dataset?resource=download), a Golang population module for the creation of the corresponding Neo4j database.
 It also contains a parametrizable synthetic transaction generator based on the created bank dataset.